 Before I met my husband I was a self-described serial dater.
 It’s not that I had a problem getting dates; rather, committing to those second dates is what I found so difficult.
 In fact I could usually hear my mother’s voice, playing on an almost continuous loop in the small of my mind shouting, “Oh, you’re too picky!
 So what if his hands are big?
 What’s wrong with a guy who wears a sweat suit on a date?
 You’re never going to give me grandchildren!
 But I still couldn’t bring myself to overlook those characteristics I disdained.

 Sure, I’d admit I was no where near perfection personified either.
-Still, regardless of fully accepting my own flaws, there were and still are just certain non-negotiables I can’t seem to adapt to in a mate.
+Still, even after 17 years of marriage regardless of fully accepting my own flaws, there were and still are just certain non-negotiables I can’t seem to adapt to in a mate.

 According to Dr. Karin Anderson, Associate Professor of Psychology and Counselor Education at Concordia University Chicago and author of the book, It Just Hasn’t Happened Yet, unrealistic expectations can work against you in your quest for love.
 In fact, Dr. Anderson notes, if you see yourself in any of these categories, you may be sabotaging your love life without even realizing it!
 (And I am likely a #1 Saboteur!)

 #1 Unrealistic expectations of perfection: Enough with the soul mate idea already.

 #2 Unrealistic expectations of similarity: Your man will never want to go to the mall with you and your girlfriend’s eyes will always glaze over when you prattle off MLB stats.

 #3 Unrealistic expectations of romance: Eventually, he won’t bring you flowers anymore and she’ll start wearing sweats to bed.
 You can bank on it.

 #4 Unrealistic expectations of change: If it’s not working, get out so you make room for the right one to come along.